-These pins supply the digital portion of the device and also receiver output buffers.
-The TX DVDD is less critical.
-The RX DVDD requires more bypass to power the outputs under synchronous switching conditions.
-The receiver DVDD pins power 4 outputs from each DVDD pin.
+These pins supply the digital portion of the device as well as the receiver output buffers.
+The Deserializer's DVDD requires more bypass to power the outputs under synchronous switching conditions.
+The Serializer's DVDD is less critical.
+The receiver's DVDD pins power 4 outputs from each DVDD pin.
 An estimate of local capacitance required indicates a minimum of 22nF is required.
-This is calculated by taking 4 times the maximum short current (4 X 70 = 280mA) multiplying by the rise time of the part (4ns) and dividing by the maximum allowed droop in VDD (assume 50mV) yields 22.4nF.
+This is calculated by taking 4 times the maximum short current (4 X 70 = 280mA), multiplying by the rise time of the part (4ns), and dividing by the maximum allowed droop in VDD (assume 50mV) yields 22.4nF.
 Rounding up to a standard value, 0.1uF is selected for each DVDD pin.

-PVDD = PLL section power supply
+PVDD = PLL SECTION POWER SUPPLY

 The PVDD pin supplies the PLL circuit.
-Note that the DS92LV16 has two separate PLLs and supply pins.
+Note that the DS92LV18 has two separate PLL and supply pins.
 The PLL(s) require clean power for the minimization of Jitter.
-A supply noise frequency in the 300kHZ to 1MHz range can cause increased output jitter.
+A supply noise frequency in the 300 kHz to 1 MHz range can cause increased output jitter.
 Certain power supplies may have switching frequencies or high harmonic content in this range.
 If this is the case, filtering of this noise spectrum may be required.
 A notch filter response is best to provide a stable VDD, suppression of the noise band, and good high-frequency response (clock fundamental).
 This may be accomplished with a pie filter (CRC or CLC).
 If employed, a separate pie filter is recommended for each PLL to minimize drop in potential due to the series resistance.
 The pie filter should be located close to the PVDD power pin.
 Separate power planes for the PVDD pins is typically not required.

-AVDD = LVDS section power supply
+AVDD = LVDS SECTION POWER SUPPLY

-The AVDD pin supplies the LVDS portion of the circuit.
-The DS92LV16 has four AVDD pins.
+The AVDD pins power the LVDS portion of the circuit.
+The DS92LV18 has four AVDD pins.
 Due to the nature of the design, current draw is not excessive on these pins.
 A 0.1uF capacitor is sufficient for these pins.
-If space is available it 0.01uF may be used in parallel with the 0.1uF capacitor for additional high frequency filtering.
+If space is available, a 0.01uF capacitor may be used in parallel with the 0.1uF capacitor for additional high frequency filtering.